7 Documentary Film Subgenres You Must Know

 travel documentary subgenre

-Usually, there is a leading person, who travels and is present on the screen, or narrates and leads the coherent story.
+Usually, a leading person travels and is present on the screen or narrates and leads a coherent story.
+Travel documentaries often have the primary goal of familiarizing spectators with other cultures and geography.

-However, one of the most notable travel documentaries that everyone should at least know about is Around the World in 80 Days (1989) created by Michael Palin.
+One of the most notable travel documentaries that everyone should at least know about is Around the World in 80 Days (1989) created by Michael Palin.

-Another great travel documentary film to watch is Encounters at the End of the World (2007), a film by a world-renowned filmmaker Werner Herzog.
-It is a powerful film, in which the filmmaker has traveled to the McMurdo Station in Antarctica to explore all the secrets and beauty hidden there.
+It is a powerful film in which the filmmaker travels to the McMurdo Station in Antarctica to explore all the secrets and beauty hidden there.
 The extreme conditions and amazing shots make it a film that everyone should watch.

 2. Nature Documentary